Lemoncode/react-training-ts/01 React Concepts/00 Errors/readme.md

 ![alt text](./readme_img/04A Forget close a div.png "Forgetting to close a DIV")

-We can see on our favorite IDE (Atom, Visual Studio Code), when we transpile, that the error is marked in red.
+We can see on our favorite text editor or IDE (Atom, Visual Studio Code), when we transpile, that the error is marked in red.
 We don’t need to launch our web page in the browser to see this!
 Why?
 Because it's not really HTML, it's a JavaScript XML syntax transform and it’s not possible to generate “createElement” sequence, so we get an error message:

 ![alt text](./readme_img/04B Forget close a div.png "Forgetting to close a DIV in TSX")